sgbaik-decaf/portfolio/README.md

 # Hello World!

-This is a simple portfolio/repo for my data visualizations and codes.
+This is a simple portfolio/repo for my coursework at Carnegie Mellon.

 Click [HERE](https://sgbaik-decaf.github.io/portfolio) to return to `main` page of my repo.